All Episodes

 We're taking it over.

-A secret plan to destroy the Democrat leadership council if they don't change their way in two weeks.
+Well, this guy at the Daily Cost website has promised that he has a secret plan, a secret plan to destroy the Democrat Leadership Council if they don't change their way in two weeks.

-And he is so you have moveon.org and you have these left and left-wing kooks in the fringe on their websites, all upset that everything they're doing out there to generate all this anti-Bush, anti-Iraq sentiment is not rallying the elected people in their party, and they're fed up to be tied, and they are going to set out on a mission they claim to destroy these people.
+And he is, so you have moveon.org and you have these left-wing kooks in the fringe on their websites, all upset that everything they're doing out there to generate all this anti-Bush, anti-Iraq sentiment is not rallying the elected people in their party, and they're fed up to be tied, and they are going to set out on a mission they claim to destroy these people.

-So, while all this is supposedly wreaking havoc with Bush, the simple fact of the matter is the Democrats are being torn apart by their ultra-left-wing fringe, which is slowly becoming the mainstream of the party.
+So while all this is supposedly wreaking havoc with Bush, the simple fact of the matter is the Democrats are being torn apart by their ultra-left-wing fringe, which is slowly becoming the mainstream of the party.

-Then in the midst of all this, guess who shows up with some of the worst and most inexplicable timing you can imagine Nebraska's Chuck Hagel, with whom we will discuss or talk about whom we will discuss next.
+Then in the midst of all this, guess who shows up with some of the worst and most inexplicable timing you can imagine?

 All right, so let's reset the table here briefly.

-Uh we got Joan Baez out of mothballs and dinner theater in San Francisco.
+We got Joan Baez out of mothballs and dinner theater in San Francisco.

 That's what she was doing.

-Now it's down there strumming pro-communist songs and uh anti-American songs down at uh down at Crawford's Woodstock, and then you've got Sean Penn ready to go public with uh with his reports from wherever he Iran, I guess I don't know.
+And then you've got Sean Penn ready to go public with his reports from wherever he is, Iran, I don't know.

-He was in Iraq, he's in wherever he went.
+He's in wherever he went.

-Um, and you've got you've got the Democrats coming apart at the seams over all this.
+And you've got the Democrats coming apart at the seams over all this.

 You've got the left-wing fringe, which is their money base, going absolutely nuts over the fact that elected Democrats won't join them down at Crawford Woodstock and won't go anti-Bush and won't go anti-war.

-And in the midst of all this, in the midst of all this, who shows up with the worst timing, not only for the issue, but for himself.
+And in the midst of all this, in the midst of all this, who shows up with the worst timing, not only for the issue, but for himself?

-But but but the timing of this, the timing of this could not be worse.
+If he's got presidential aspiration, we love Chuck Hagel here on this program, but the timing of this, the timing of this could not be worse.

 Chuck Hagel comes along to step in it.

-Let's go to the audio soundbites.
+Let's go to the audio sound bites.

 Stephanopoulos says, you say stay the course in Iraq is not a policy.

-State of course is not a policy.
+Stay the course is not a policy.

 All right.

-Now, to me, I I I think the statement's both false and ignorant, but you know what he's echoing a lot of sentiments that I'm hearing out there.
+Now, to me, I think the statement's both false and ignorant, but you know what?

 You just want to get out of there?

-We may have been there for the wrong reasons.
+Okay, we may have been there for the wrong reasons.

 This is the left speaking.

-I don't know, but we can't leave without winning.
+But we can't leave without winning.

-You can't you can't leave now.
+You can't leave now.

 Here comes Senator Hagel.

-Uh this stay the course is not a policy.
+This stay the course is not a policy.

 By any measurement, any standard you apply to this, we're not winning.

-I I think that's both false and it's ignorant.
+I think that's both false and it's ignorant.

 We had the January 30th elections in which Iraq held free elections.